MCT-master/mct-master.github.io/_posts/2019-02-19-Convolverizer.md

 ## Acknowledgement
 Our heartfelt gratitude to [Anna Xambo](https://github.com/axambo) for guiding us all through the process from Day 1 to Day 4.
-Thank you so much for your support and patience which helped us learn and practice coding in Web Audio API, Html, javascript, CSS and p5.js.
-We would also like to take this opportunity to thank [Hamed Kazemi](https://www.facebook.com/hamed.kazemi) who let us own his code solving our complex plan in Fig.2.
-His creative code could record live audio input in cache memory and rout it as an input to the convolution process using [Node.js](https://nodejs.org/en/).
-In case that you are interested in his development, you can download the repository [here](https://github.com/sepehrhaghighi/The-Convolverizer-In-collaboration-with-Hamed-Kazemi-).
-You can also see a live demo of his collaboration down here:
+Thank you so much for your support and patience which helped us learn and practice coding in Web Audio API, Html, javascript, CSS and p5.js. we would also like to thank all our peers and audience for their constructive feedbacks and suggestions.
+Besides, we would also like to take this opportunity to thank [Hamed Kazemi](https://www.facebook.com/hamed.kazemi) for heping us to solve and own his code for our complex plan in Fig.2.
+His **[creative code] (https://github.com/sepehrhaghighi/The-Convolverizer-In-collaboration-with-Hamed-Kazemi-)** could record live audio input in cache memory and rout it as an input to the convolution process using [Node.js](https://nodejs.org/en/).
+Following live demo shows the collaborative work with Hamed:

 <figure align="middle">
         <video height="100%" width="100%" controls>